Nazulka/WD-Buzzwords/README.md

 ##### Features available to registered users and admin
 CRUD Functionality
 ###### Add Term
-* The form allows users to add (**_Create function_**) new entries and their description.
+* The form allows users to add new entries and their description.
 It features a check-before-adding chart [credit: Macmillan Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html) to help users to decide whether to add their word to the dictionary.
 * When users try to add new term, it gets checked if the entry already exists in the dictionary and users get a flash notification if so.
 If this is a unique entry it then gets added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.
 ###### Account Page
-* Enables registered users to view (**_Read function_**) the terms added by themselves to the dictionary.
+* Enables registered users to view the terms added by themselves to the dictionary.
-* Materialize buttons are placed below each word, providing an option to edit (**_Update function_**) or delete (**_Delete function_**) the term.
+* Materialize buttons are placed below each word, providing an option to edit or delete the term.
 If delete button is clicked, users see a pop-up delete confirmation modal to eliminate accidental removal of entries.
 * Admin user has the highest level of access to the website and an authorisation to delete irrelevant or inapropriate entries made by other users.

 ###### Log Out